yakkalurihk/ekankhek/README.md

 - Login & Logout
 - File Upload with Title and Description
     - Shows progress of upload
-- List of file uploaded , specific to the individual users
+- List of file uploaded , specific to the individual users -- **Supports Large File Uploads**
 - Delete the file uploaded
 - Share the File with link
 - Download the File